 (2) If so assigned, one (1) or more commissioners.

-(v) "WorkingWork papers" means all documents required to be submitted under sections 7 through 16 of this rule.
+(x) "WorkingWork papers" means all supporting documents required to be submitted under sections 7 through 16 of this rule.
 WorkingWork papers may be provided in paper or electronic format but shall be organized according to the sections and subsections of this rule.
 Each workingwork paper must be:

 (1) legible;

-(2) searchable, with formulas intact;
+(2) searchable, with formulas intact, to the extent possible;

 (23) paginated; and